dannyfrelink/Functional-programming/README.md

 As I already told in [Concept](https://github.com/dannyfrelink/Functional-programming#Concept), I'm looking forward to making a visualisation around this API.
 It will give d information about which continent will make you the 'richest' by average.
 For the functional programming part, I would've liked to be able to try out a couple more filters.
 Since the API was pretty clean by itself and I wanted to use all the data, filtering was quite hard to do.

+## Process (Wiki)

+You can find all the progression of my work documented in my [Wiki](https://github.com/dannyfrelink/Functional-programming/wiki).

 ## Installing

 If you're looking to use my code for yourself, you can clone this GitHub repository: